 - the law specifically provides for the donation to be returned

 5.2.
-Where a change in circumstances prompts a donor or, in the case of incapacity their legally-appointed representative, to request the repayment of part or all of a donation, the final decision to repay the donation shall rest with the Vice-Chancellor’s Executive Group.
+Where a change in circumstances prompts a donor or, in the case of incapacity their legally-appointed representative, to request the repayment of part or all of a donation, the final decision to repay the donation shall rest with the Senior Leadership Group.

 6. Data protection and prospect research

 6.1.
-The Development and Alumni Relations Office will ensure it is in compliance with the Data Protection Act 1998 and Privacy and Electronic Communications Regulations 2003, so that it does not obtain, process, store, sell or pass on data unlawfully.
+The External Affairs Unit will ensure it is in compliance with the Data Protection Act 2018 and the General Data Protection Regulations and Privacy and Electronic Communications Regulations 2003, so that it does not obtain, process, store, sell or pass on data unlawfully.

 6.2.
-The Development and Alumni Relations Office will at all times be aware of the sensitivity of information gathered and held on alumni, other individuals and organisations.
+The External Affairs Unit will at all times be aware of the sensitivity of information gathered and held on alumni, other individuals and organisations.
 This will aid our compliance with data protection legislation and ensure that information acquired via all channels, particularly information not in the public domain, is treated with the utmost respect.

 6.3.
-When using external agencies or when data may be shared with a third party, for example mailing houses and wealth screening agencies, the Development and Alumni Relations Office will ensure that all issues, such as data ownership, fitness for use and confidentiality, are governed by a legally binding contract.
+When using external agencies or when data may be shared with a third party, for example mailing houses and wealth screening agencies, the External Affairs Unit will ensure that all issues, such as data ownership, fitness for use and confidentiality, are governed by a legally binding contract.
 The data will always be encrypted to ensure it is transferred securely.

 6.4.
-When conducting prospect research, the Development and Alumni Relations Office will:
+When conducting prospect research, the External Affairs Unit will:

 - have a clear understanding of what information is fair and relevant to the purpose it is being used for;